tomerkeisar/Product-Oriented/README.md

 ```

 ## Examples
-1. Greet user
+## 1. Greet user
 For wish to greet uaser you can write this code
 ```html
  <input type="text" onkeyup="this.output=this.value" logic="" />

  <h2>Hello <span input-from="input" logic="this.textContent=this.inputfield"></span></h2>
 ```
-this code synchrun user keys on input to output in span
+this code synchrun user keys on input to span text

+ ## 2. another example

 ## Authors